Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 ## Controllers and contexts

 There are two general sets of controllers, as you can see in `pkg/controllers`, management and user.
-The management controllers use the ManagementContext, and the user controllers use the UserContext.
+The management controllers use the ManagementContext and handles actions relevant to the management server master, and the user controllers use the UserContext and handle actions relevant to their individual downstream cluster.

 In many cases there will be two different controllers dealing with the same resources.
 For instance there are two controllers dealing with PRTB's (project-role-template-binding):
 * [a management controller](https://github.com/rancher/rancher/blob/master/pkg/controllers/management/auth/prtb_handler.go) which handles any global changes, like sending cluster-scoped RBAC privileges to downstream clusters